szilard/GBM-perf/README.md

 Note, however, there are a lot more other criteria to consider when you choose which tool to use.

-More info in my eRum 2018 conference talk
+More info in my eRum 2018 R conference talk
 (video recording [here](https://www.youtube.com/watch?v=DqS6EKjqBbY),
 slides [here](https://speakerdeck.com/szilard/better-than-deep-learning-gradient-boosting-machines-gbm-in-r-erum-conference-budapest-may-2018), and a summary comparison table here: